-- Release of Academic, Student Conduct, and Financial Information to Parents: Students who wish their parents, guardians, and/or spouse to have access to academic, financial or student conduct information protected by FERPA may provide consent by completing the appropriate form in the Office of the Dean of Students.
+- Release of Academic, Student Conduct, and Financial Information to Parents: Students who wish their parents, guardians, and/or spouse to have access to academic, financial or student conduct information protected by FERPA may provide consent by completing the Personal Information tab in Banner Self-Service.
 Students have the right to revoke this consent at any time.
 Parents of dependent students have the right to information about their children; however, they must provide tax documents if there is no release already on file with the university.

 - Student Assessment: William & Mary conducts periodic reviews of its curricular and co-curricular programs as part of the university’s state-mandated responsibility to monitor student outcomes and assure the continuing quality of a William & Mary degree.
 Surveys, course portfolios (including examples of student writing), and other procedures are used to gather information about student achievement and experiences.
 Information collected as part of the assessment program will not be used to evaluate individual performance and will not be released in a form that is personally identifiable.
 Students who do not want their work to be used in institutional or program assessments must submit a letter indicating that reference to the Dean of Undergraduate Studies.

-The College of William & Mary urges its administrators, faculty members, and staff to be sensitive to the religious holidays of organized religions.
-All persons should be able to participate in the essential practices of their faith without conflict with academic requirements as long as such practices are in accordance with state and federal regulations and consistent with the safety regulations of the College.
-The College offers the following guidelines.
+William & Mary urges its administrators, faculty members, and staff to be sensitive to the religious holidays of organized religions.
+All persons should be able to participate in the essential practices of their faith without conflict with academic requirements as long as such practices are in accordance with state and federal regulations and consistent with the safety regulations of the university.
+The university offers the following guidelines.

-- As soon as possible and no later than the end of the drop/add period, each student has the responsibility to inform his or her instructor of religious observances that are likely to conflict directly with classes and other required academic activities.
-Each student has the responsibility to arrange his or her course schedule to minimize conflicts.
+- As soon as possible and no later than the end of the drop/add period, each student has the responsibility to inform their instructor of religious observances that are likely to conflict directly with classes and other required academic activities.
+Each student has the responsibility to arrange their course schedule to minimize conflicts.
 It is understood that when scheduling options exist for religious observances, the student has the responsibility to minimize conflicts.